abelard's home socialism, sociology, supporting documents described Children and television violence

 *

-Part of the center of the city of Tours is totally destroyed during the gigantic fire of 20 to 22 June 1940, fire caused by German incendiary shells.
+Part of the centre of the city of Tours is totally destroyed during the gigantic fire of 20 to 22 June 1940, fire caused by German incendiary shells.

 The Wilson Bridge ("stone bridge"), which supplies the city with water, was dynamited to curb the advance of the Wehrmacht.
 Unable to extinguish the fire, the inhabitants could only flee.